Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 => 2 4
 ```

-When starting Amazon EC2 machine instances, you can also specify a name tag that will be assigned to each instance that has been started.
-This name tag can be used later on to filter the running instances, for example when listing or terminating them. {{< TODO >}}Can I do this by ec2_admin?
-Is this the instance name?{{< /TODO >}}
+When starting Amazon EC2 machine instances, you can also [specify a name tag](#aws-name-tag) that will be assigned to each instance that has been started.
+This name tag can be used later on to filter the running instances, for example when listing or terminating them.

 The tool will then output a master controller configuration for the chosen set of AWS machines: